jdegand/ngrx-counter-am-snackbar/README.md

 - The [original repo](https://github.com/ackuser/angular-ngrx-ngx-toastr) used ngx toastr and a ngrx global store.
 - There are no actions in a component store so I am unsure how I would convert this to use a component store instead.
 - There was some duplication in effects to take advantage of toastr's different snackbar types.
-- To emulate different snackbar types in Angular Material pass different components to snackBar.openFromComponent() ?
+- To emulate different snackbar types in Angular Material, you can pass different components to snackBar.openFromComponent() or use panelClass.
-- I had problems with the MatSnackBar provider when I changed from module to standalone so I reverted back to modules.
+- I think each different snackbar would require a matching effect.
+Right now, the project has just one effect for the snackbar.
 - I converted to use action groups versus separate actions.
 - I created a new branch and used the angular cli to convert the project from modules to standalone components.
-- Converting from modules to standalones, it is best to run `ng generate @angular/core:standalone` on a new branch and start from top to bottom, running the project after each step of the conversion.
+- When converting from modules to standalones, it is best to run `ng generate @angular/core:standalone` on a new branch and start from top to bottom, running the project after each step of the conversion.
-- You could use panelClass to change the look of snackbars.
-But I don't think this would work without multiple effects.

 ## Continued Development